Tailor-made trip to Colombia

 Moravia, Medellin

 Thousands of flowers and plants now grow on the slopes of the rubbish dump where the inhabitants of El Morro once lived.
 At the top, a huge nursery where all kinds of plantations are grown to develop a local economy.
 At the foot, another, more modest nursery, that of William and the gardeners of the Jarum cooperative.
-This is one of the great assets of Cathy’s guided tour: a meeting with the people of Moravia, the agents of change.

 In the midst of his small nursery, William takes the time to explain the history of this gardeners’ cooperative.
 It all started with the movement initiated by the “Moravia florece para la vida” (Moravia blooms for life) project to transform the mountain of waste into a landscaped garden.
 The idea is to show that if you can change the life of a neighborhood with flowers, then maybe you can go even further.
 Their aim is to develop a local garden center business, bring life to the city and promote an environmental vision of urban planning.